 Spring migration in the area happens in April and May, and September is the best time to see fall migrations.
 The months between are great for viewing breeding species.
 Winter months are host to our year-round residents like crimson Cardinals and cheeky Juncos.

 Which species can be found here?

-The High Country species list on the High Country Audubon site is especially helpful if you want to time your visit to see certain birds.
+The above list is created by the High Country Audubon Society.
+The High Country Audubon website is especially helpful if you want to time your visit to see certain birds.
 This local Audubon Chapter has a great website with checklists for great local birding spots, too!

 Where can birds be observed in Blowing Rock?

-North Carolina Birding Trail sites and estimated mileage from Blowing Rock:
+Nearby North Carolina Birding Trail sites – estimated mileage from Blowing Rock: